Gving/Gving-Docs/whitepaper/tokenomics.md

 A part of each transaction is added to the liquidity pool to further ensure the stability of the token.
 |||
 ||| 4.
 Community Reflections :gem:
-A part of each transaction is redistributed to all token holders in the form of either BUSD if holding on the Binance Smart Chain or USDC if holding on the Polygon Network.
+A part of each transaction is redistributed to all token holders in the form of either BUSD if holding on the BNB Chain or USDC if holding on the Polygon Network.
 |||
 ||| 5.
 Use Wallet :gear:
 A part of swap transactions are reinvested into growing, improving, and marketing the project.